 The North Atlantic Right Whale Population Is Perilously Close To Extinction With Only 372 Remaining

-The North Atlantic right whale population remains critically endangered, as highlighted by a new estimate from the North Atlantic Right Whale Consortium, which was released yesterday.
+The North Atlantic right whale population remains critically endangered, as highlighted in a new estimate from the North Atlantic Right Whale Consortium, which was released this week.

 The 2023 data reveals that there are only approximately 372 whales remaining, a slight increase from last year’s estimate of 356 based on data from 2022.
 However, the species is still perilously close to extinction.